AllThingsSmitty/allthingssmitty.github.io/_posts/2016-08-29-having-skin-in-the-game.md

 In my private conversation with myself I had to challenge my own way of thinking.
 Yes, doubts and fear are normal, but can also be paralyzing.
 No, I don't have all the answers.
 Yes, I can continue to learn.

-So, Self, it's time to put yourself out there.
+So, Self, it's time to put ourselves out there.